Timeslip: Archive status

-Most of Timeslip was originally recorded on colour videotape.
-An exception was episodes 23 and 24, which were recorded in black and white due to the so-called colour strike, an industrial action by technicians that affected many ITV programmes at this time.
+Most of Timeslip was originally recorded on 625 line PAL colour videotape.
+An exception was episodes 23 and 24, which were recorded in black-and-white due to the so-called colour strike, an industrial action by technicians that affected many ITV programmes at this time.
 Today, only the final episode of "The Time of the Ice Box" survives in its original colour format.
-The remaining episodes exist as black and white telerecordings.
-Research for the 2009 documentary 'Timeslip: Behind the Barrier' revealed that only two episodes were recorded in black and white.
-An extra scene for episode 25 had to be taped during the same recording session, meaning that this episode was broadcast only in black and white.
+The remaining episodes exist as 16mm black-and-white telerecordings, which were made for overseas sales to countries not yet broadcasting in colour.
+Research for the 2009 documentary 'Timeslip: Behind the Barrier' revealed that only two episodes were recorded in black-and-white.
+An extra scene for episode 25 had to be taped during the same recording session, meaning that this episode was broadcast only in black-and-white.

 It is believed the original videotapes for the wiped episodes were wiped and reused by Central in 1982 or '83 after they took over from ATV providing ITV programmes to the Midlands during an archive purge of programmes of their predecessors.
 At the time, these programmes were seen to have no commercial value and were deemed worthless.
 Other sources claim that when Central had taken over, it was found that the videotapes had been badly damaged by age and poor storage conditions and were disposed of on the grounds of poor technical quality unsuitable for broadcast.

 Home video release

-Timeslip was released on VHS videotape by ITC Home Entertainment in 1992.
-Each serial was issued as a double-pack videocassette.
-The complete series – including the surviving colour episode – was released in a four disc region 2 DVD boxset by Carlton in 2004.
+Timeslip was released on VHS videotape by ITC Home Entertainment in 1992, with each serial issued as a double-pack.
+It was released entirely in black-and-white.

+The complete series – including the now-found colour episode – was released in a four-disc region 2 DVD box set by Carlton in 2004.

 A region 1 DVD, containing a restored and uncut version of the series, included the documentary Beyond the Barrier.
-Tihw was issued in 2005 by A&E Home Video, under license from Granada International Media Limited.
-A new DVD release by Network Distributing was released in 2016 in black and white.
+This was issued in 2005 by A&E Home Video, under license from Granada International Media Limited.
+A new DVD release by Network Distributing was released in 2016 in black-and-white.

 Timeslip: Behind the Barrier, an independent documentary chronicling the making of Timeslip was produced in 2009.
-It featured interviews with many of the surviving cast members, including Cheryl Burfield, Spencer Banks, David Graham, Ian Fairbairn and Iris Russell as well as creator Ruth Boswell, writers Bruce Stewart and Victor Pemberton and director Ron Francis.
+It features interviews with many of the surviving cast members, including Cheryl Burfield, Spencer Banks, David Graham, Ian Fairbairn and Iris Russell as well as creator Ruth Boswell, writers Bruce Stewart and Victor Pemberton and director Ron Francis.
 It was produced by the owners of the official Timeslip website.